©©afishman64 - stock.adobe.com

 Nestled in the Nice Countryside

 On the shores of the Lac de Sainte-Croix, in the Parc Naturel Régional du Verdon, Moustiers-Sainte-Marie nestles at the foot of a rocky massif.
 This enchanting village with its little flower-filled streets is renowned for its faïence.
 Nearby Bargème, the highest community in the Var, stands out for its 13th-century castle.
 Head to Seillans and Tourtour to experience the allure of typical Provençal villages, with their small squares, fountains and vaulted passages.
-On the coast, Gassin, an enamelled village full of little alleys, promises you a stunning panorama over the Golfe de Saint-Tropez.
+A few kilometres away, backed up against its tufa cliffs, Cotignac will certainly charm curious visitors who will be amazed by the troglodytic dwellings and the colourful facades which light up its little streets.

 Séguret